CP/M: CP/M Plus

 The last 8-bit version of CP/M was version 3, often called CP/M Plus, released in 1983.
 Its BDOS was designed by David K. Brown.
 It incorporated the bank switching memory management of MP/M in a single-user single-task operating system compatible with CP/M 2.2 applications.
 CP/M 3 could therefore use more than 64 KB of memory on an 8080 or Z80 processor.
 The system could be configured to support date stamping of files.
 The operating system distribution software also included a relocating assembler and linker.
-CP/M 3 was available for the last generation of 8-bit computers, notably the Amstrad PCW, the Amstrad CPC, the ZX Spectrum +3, the Commodore 128, MSX machines and the Radio Shack TRS-80 Model 4.
+CP/M 3 was available for the last generation of 8-bit home computers, notably the Amstrad PCW, the Amstrad CPC, the ZX Spectrum +3, the Commodore 128, MSX machines, and the Radio Shack TRS-80 Model 4.